-The curriculum is further divided into two areas: Prime: PSED, CL and PD Specific: L, M, UW and EAD
+The curriculum is further divided in to two areas:

+Prime: PSED, CL and PD Specific: L, M, UW and EAD

-The Nursery policy is to ensure that Islam permeates all the subjects taught, both the traditionally "religious" subjects as well as the Foundation Curriculum; an approach which has drawn admiration and approval from OFSTED inspectors who have visited the school.
+The School policy is to ensure that Islam permeates all of the subjects taught, both the traditionally "religious" subjects as well as the Foundation Curriculum; an approach which has drawn admiration and approval from OFSTED inspectors who have visited the School.

 The members of staff ensure that all children have equal access to all aspects of the curriculum by providing a child centred approach to planning.
 This is then implemented through child-led activities.
-Learning through play and hands on activities are actively encouraged and consolidated through constructive interactions with adults.
+Learning through play and hands on activities are actively encouraged and consolidated through constructive interactions by adults.

-The school is registered with the Department for Education (DFE).
+The School is registered with the Department for Children, Schools & Families (DCSF).
 We had very positive OFSTED inspections for the Nursery.
-The school is also a member of the Association of Muslim Schools in the UK (AMSUK).
+The School is also a member of the Association of Muslim Schools in the UK (AMSUK).
 The AMSUK has played a significant role in co-ordinating activities among Islamic Schools and has built bridges for liaison among them.
-The management of the school is run by a Board of Governors and is funded by Early Years Grant.
+The management of the School is run by a Board of Governors and is funded by Early Years Grant and fees of £200 per annum for Islamic Education.